An Open Letter to Spirit Airlines

 Turns out the taxi driver speaks about as much English as I speak Haitian.
 I explain to the driver to take me to ANY CLEAN HOTEL nearby where he thinks there’s a room available.
 All I hear is “Okay,” followed by dead silence.
 About 15 minutes later, we end up about ten miles away and the meter’s at $24.90 and still rolling like a jackpot stuck in reverse.
 Come to find out, the Motel 6 he thought might have a room is fully booked.
 You know it’s fucktime when Motel 6 doesn’t leave the light on for you.

 From there it’s off to the greater unknown which by the looks of things has crossed the Dade County line.
-Taxi drops me at some motel called the ”Red Carpet Inn,” which might as well be in North Miami.
+The taxi drops me at some motel called the “Red Carpet Inn,” which might as well be in North Miami.
 There’s no red carpet here so far as I can tell.
 I head into the lobby and to my salvation find out there ARE vacant rooms.
 Bingo!
-That actually should have been warning sign.
+That actually should have been a warning sign.

-This area I’m in sure is a strange place.
+This area I’m is a strange place.
 Reminds me of where they shot that great scene with the chainsaw in the bathtub in Scarface.
 The blacks scattered all over the property speak Spanish.
 I mean, what the fuck?

-Like I said, this joint has NO RED CARPET, which sure seems like false advertising to me.
+As I said, this joint has NO RED CARPET, which sure seems like false advertising to me.
 I wonder — is this your airline’s sister property, Mr. Baldanza?
 If not, perhaps it’s should be.

-In fact, ccome to find out my hotel room has a TILE FLOOR.
+In fact, come to find out my hotel room has a TILE FLOOR.
 You ever stayed in a hotel room with a tile floor, Mr. Baldanza?
 I guess TILE FLOOR INN doesn’t quite have the same ring to it as RED CARPET INN.

 So, you’ve already heard about the arguments raging outside and the feral cats hissing all night.
 And of course, the motel’s “free WiFi” that’s advertised doesn’t fucking work, which is why I have to write this letter to you on the following day.